flowerinthenight/flowerinthenight.github.io/_posts/2018-03-31-access-pods-k8s.md

     app: serviceproxy
 {% endhighlight %}

 In this example, all services, mainly `svc1` and `svc2`, are running in the `default` namespace.
-Save this as service.yaml file and deploy:
+Save this as service.yaml and deploy:

 {% highlight shell %}
 $ kubectl create -f service.yaml